 Faculty

-Julia Ashworth is an associate professor in the Department of Theatre and Media Arts.
+Julia Ashworth is a professor in the Department of Theatre and Media Arts.
 Her focus is on theatre education and theatre for young audiences.